Directional Ballistic Transport for Partially Periodic Schr\"odinger Operators on $\mathbb{Z}^2$: Introduction

-As mentioned above, the main obstacle in establishing ballistic transport in this context is the possibility of embedded surface states - see below for a precise definition.
-Therefore, this study is divided into two parts: the first (Section~\ref{existenceSection}) deals with the unembedded surface states in general either in the discrete or continuum setting, with arbitrarily many decaying dimensions, and one periodic direction, while the second (Section~ \ref{embeddedSection}) studies all surface states in the special case of $\bbZ^{1+1}$.
-In the first case, we are able to use the perturbation theory of isolated eigenvalues to establish ballistic transport for these unembedded surface states in great generality.
-As mentioned above, this restricts our result to one periodic direction.
-Furthermore, we produce a sufficient condition for the existence of such states.
-While the perturbation theory used in this section is standard, the presence of essential spectrum incurs some difficulties in the proof of directional ballistic transport that are addressed in Theorem \ref{YTransportThm} and Proposition \ref{XAbsenceThm}.
-The study of the variation of embedded eigenvalues is much more delicate.
-For this, we emulate the strategy outlined by Wilcox \cite{wilcox1978theory}: find an analytic function $F(E,k)$ whose zero set coincides with the eigenvalues of $H(k)$ and then appeal to the theory of real analytic varieties to show that the eigenvalues are suitably smooth.
-Unlike in the classical setting of a fully periodic potential, we encounter the difficulty that our resolvent is not compact, so $F(E,k)$ may not be constructed as a Fredholm determinant.
-To use one-dimensional tools, we specialize to $\bbZ^2$.
-The advantage is that the Floquet transform reduces the system to an analytic family of $L$-many coupled discrete Schr\"{o}dinger operators, each with a compactly supported potential.
+The advantage of working on $\bbZ^2$ is that the Floquet transform reduces the system to an analytic family of $L$ coupled discrete Schr\"{o}dinger operators, each with a compactly supported potential.
 Thus, we may examine the eigenvalue problem via transfer matrices.
 For any fixed $k$, as $x\to \pm\infty$, the space of decaying solutions is finite-dimensional, so we can reduce the existence of an eigenvalue of $H(k)$ to an analytically varying connection problem between these two subspaces across the support of $V$.
 By forming the determinant associated with this connection problem, we are able to construct the ``partial Bloch variety" of $H$.
 The theory of analytic varieties allows us to conclude that each eigenvalue may be taken to be analytic almost everywhere (as a function of $k$).
-This analysis is more complicated than the perturbation theory of matrices because the variables $E$ and $k$ enter this determinant non-linearly.
-For this purpose, Wilcox \cite{wilcox1978theory} used deep results of Cartan \cite{cartan} and Whitney-Bruhat \cite{WB} on the structure of real analytic varieties, but to keep our work self-contained we develop the necessary machinery ourselves, see in particular, Lemma \ref{analyticLem} and Appendix \ref{WeierstrassPreparation}.
-As mentioned above, it seems to us that this methodology should extend to $\bbZ^{1+m}$, the crucial element being the ability to use transfer matrices on each fiber.
-On the other hand, it would be interesting to see if this approach could be adapted to a continuum setting or to accommodate more decaying directions.
+This analysis is more complicated than the perturbation theory of matrices because the variables $E$ and $k$ enter this determinant nonlinearly.
+For this purpose, in the periodic setting, Wilcox \cite{wilcox1978theory} used deep results of Cartan \cite{cartan} and Whitney-Bruhat \cite{WB} on the structure of real analytic varieties, but to keep our work relatively self-contained we develop the necessary machinery ourselves, see in particular, Lemma \ref{analyticLem} and Appendix \ref{WeierstrassPreparation}.
+We caution that while this heuristic does suggest that these systems are ``essentially one-dimensional," we emphasize that the usual techniques used in the analysis of Schr\"{o}dinger operators on the line or on a strip $\bbZ\times \{1,\cdots, L\}$ do not apply in any straightforward way.
+Indeed, the coupling between different vertical slices makes the problem genuinely multi-dimensional, and the unboundedness in the $x$ direction creates the possibility of embedded eigenvalues.